Laura Betti

-Betti became famous for portraying bizarre, grotesque, eccentric, unstable or maniacal roles, such as Regina in Bernardo Bertolucci's 1900, Anna the medium in Twitch of the Death Nerve, Giovanna la pazza in Woman Buried Alive, hysterical Rita Zigai in Sbatti il mostro in prima pagina, Therese in Private Vices, Public Virtues, Emilia the servant in Pier Paolo Pasolini's Teorema, for which she won the Volpi Cup for Best Actress, and Mildred the protagonist's wife in Mario Bava's Hatchet for the Honeymoon.
+Betti became famous for portraying bizarre, grotesque, eccentric, unstable or maniacal roles, such as Regina in Bernardo Bertolucci's 1900, Anna the medium in Twitch of the Death Nerve, Giovanna la pazza in Woman Buried Alive, hysterical Rita Zigai in Slap the Monster on Page One, Therese in Private Vices, Public Virtues, Emilia the servant in Pier Paolo Pasolini's Teorema, for which she won the Volpi Cup for Best Actress, and Mildred the protagonist's wife in Mario Bava's Hatchet for the Honeymoon.

 Early life

 Born Laura Trombetti in Casalecchio di Reno, near Bologna, she grew up to be interested in singing.
 She first worked professionally in the arts as a jazz singer and moved to Rome.

 Film career

 Betti made her film debut in Federico Fellini's La Dolce Vita (1960).
 In 1963, she became a close friend of the poet and movie director Pier Paolo Pasolini.
 Under his direction, she proved a wonderful talent and played in seven of his films, including La ricotta (1963), Teorema (Theorem, 1968), his 1972 version of The Canterbury Tales, in which she played the Wife of Bath, and his controversial Salò, or the 120 Days of Sodom (1975).

-In 1976 Betti portrayed Regina, a cruel and eroto-maniacal fascist in Bernardo Bertolucci's Novecento (1900).
+In 1976, Betti portrayed Regina, a cruel and eroto-maniacal fascist in Bernardo Bertolucci's Novecento (1900).
 She also played Miss Blandish in his Last Tango in Paris (1972), though her single scene was deleted.

-In 1973 she dubbed the voice of the Devil for the Italian version of William Friedkin's The Exorcist.
+In 1973, she dubbed the voice of the Devil for the Italian version of William Friedkin's The Exorcist.